CSB-SUDA/NetSDR/README.md

 ![Framework](Picture/Framework.png)

 ## Highlights
-* We proposed the NetSDR framework for drug repurposing for different can-cer subtypes.
+* We proposed the NetSDR framework for drug repurposing for different cancer subtypes.
-*	NetSDR integrated, proteomics and drug sensitivity data by network topol-ogyand biophysics-based analysis.
+*	NetSDR integrated, proteomics and drug sensitivity data by network topology and biophysics-based analysis.
 *	Apply NetSDR to gastric cancer revealed GSK1904529A as a repurposable drug for G-IV by targeting LAMB2.

 ## Installation